Tips for Cleaning Your Pool Tiles

 Also, an inadequate chemical imbalance of pool-water chemicals causes scales and stains to appear at the water's edge.
 That’s why basic know-how of what and why pool water needs, so you stay away from problems.

-On general occasion, it is scale or stain that cause discolouration, but so do falling leaves that stick to the sides.
+On general occasions, it is scale or stain that causes discolouration, but so do falling leaves that stick to the sides.

 Is all calcium build up the same?
 No.